Predator-7/file_uploader_frontend/README.md

 # File Sharing Platform Documentation

 Welcome to the File Sharing Platform documentation!
-This guide will help you understand how to use and contribute to this platform, where authenticated users can upload, view, download, and share files.
+This guide will help you understand how to use this platform, where authenticated users can upload, view, download, and share files.

 ## Table of Contents